rockResolve/tgrid/TesserisPro.TGrid.Web/Markdown/captureScroll.md

 ﻿####captureScroll

-Enables or disables the scroll capturing.
+Enables or disables the scroll capturing i.e. Should scrolling within the grid prevent scrolling the containing window.

 **Value:** *true* or *false*